CodeforNepal/akshara-project/README.md

     - ☐ Adding new Nepali language content to the Index
     - ☐ Increase documentation

-- ☐ Phase 2: Crowd Sourcing & New Content
+- ☐ Phase 2: Crowd Sourcing & New Languages
     - ☐ A Wiki style backend to support crowd sourcing of content
     - ☐ New languages - Newari, Maithili, Bhojpuri
     - ☐ Add e-books and OCR the content